 Disney Caribbean Resort TIPS:

-- You can request a room here in hopes of a better location in the resort, however requests are not guarantees.
+- You can request a room here in hopes of a better location in the resort, however requests are not guaranteed.
 If requesting a room that’s not preferred, Jamaica 45 and Aruba 52 will be your closest to the food court.

 - We stayed in Jamaica 43 and were about 6-7 minutes walking distance to Old Port Royale via the bridge.
 We loved this location because we were also about 2-3 minutes from our bus stop.